gcross/LogicGrowsOnTrees/TUTORIAL.md

 (if it exists, then the run will be resumed from it), how often a checkpoint should be written, at what level to print logging messages, and whether various server statistics should be printed to the screen (possibly useful if your computation is not scaling well).
-Because we are using the Threads driver, there will also be a `-n` option to set the number of threads.
+Because we are using the `Threads` driver, there will also be a `-n` option to set the number of threads.

-If this interface seems complex, it helps to understand that part of the reason for its complexity is that the supervisor and worker will in general be in different processes, which means that configuration information needs to be sent to the worker processes.
+If this interface seems complex, it may help to understand that part of the reason for its complexity is that the supervisor and worker will in general be in different processes, which means that configuration information needs to be sent to the worker processes.
 The `driver` automates the mechanism for this.

 Finally, it is worth noting that all that it takes to use multiple processes instead of multiple threads is to install `LogicGrowsOnTrees-processes` and then